baptistecs/Natural-Cycles/README.md

 Backend Challenge (Node.JS, Express, prettier & typescript)

-## Development Prerequisites
+## Development prerequisites

+Copy `.env.example` to `.env`

+Follow the two Firebase steps (see "Production prerequisites") and set the ENV variables (for all the "Production prerequisites" steps) in this `.env` file

+For the SESSION environment variable, use the development example

-Just follow the two following Firebase steps (Production Prerequisites) and you are ready to go (Development Quickstart)
+Then you are ready to go (Development Quickstart)

-## Production Prerequisites
+## Production prerequisites

 ### Firebase Realtime Database - Service account creation for Admin SDK

-Create a service account & save the content of the serviceAccountKey.json in the SERVICE_ACCOUNT environment variable
+Create a service account

+Save the content of the `serviceAccountKey.json` in the SERVICE_ACCOUNT environment variable

 Documentation: https://firebase.google.com/support/guides/service-accounts